dobbymoodge/openshift-extras/upgrades/lib/ose-upgrade/README.md

 scripts in the openshift-extras repository and to important configuration files in the origin-server repository for items that may not be in release tickets.

+### Bootstrapping the upgrade process ###
+One interesting part of the upgrade is when the process switches from one version of the codebase to the other.
+Take the 2.0->2.1 upgrade for example.
+Part of the upgrade starts on the 2.0 codebase then swithes to the 2.1 codebase.
+Thus far this has always happened in the `begin` step.

+For the 2.0->2.1 upgrade the `begin` step actually runs in the 2.0 version of the ose-upgrade tool.
+The most important step it run is to configure the machine to the 2.1 channels and install the 2.1 version of ose-upgrade.

+Another interesting bootstrapping step is handled by `/etc/openshift/upgrade/state.yaml`.
+As the name suggests that where the state of the state machine is kept.
+If a machine is freshly installed with 2.1 it will have a state.yaml that looks like this:

+    ---
+    steps:
+      host:
+        begin:
+          status: NONE
+    status: COMPLETE
+    number: 3

+That is handled in the installation of `openshift-enterprise-release`.
+If RPM detects that no `state.yml` exists it assumes that it's a new installation and markes the corresponding upgrade complete by running the following command in the RPM %post:

+    ose-upgrade --complete %{upgrade_number} >& /dev/null

+The number is set in the spec file and corresponds to the mapping stored in main.rb:

+    VERSION_MAP = {
+        0  => "1.1",
+        1  => "1.2",
+        2  => "2.0",
+        3  => "2.1",
+    }

+This is why it's absolutely critical for the version of `openshift-enterprise-release` to match the version that is actually installed.
+If somehow someone installed OSE 2.0 without installing the 2.0 version of `openshift-enterprise-release` they would have no state file.
+If they then managed to install the 2.1 version of the package the state file would record that the 2.1 upgrade was already complete.
+To fix that they would have to manually edit the state file.
+Thankfully, the way channels are configured in OSE should not allow this to happen.
+However, more and more customers will likely begin sync'ing the content from RHN and in doing so expose themselves to this sort of error.

+Taking a look at a machine that failed to upgrade 2.0 to 2.1.
+We can see the state.yam looks quite different:

+    ---
+    steps:
+      broker:
+        outage:
+          previous_status: UPGRADING
+          status: COMPLETE
+        pre:
+          previous_status: UPGRADING
+          status: COMPLETE
+        rpms:
+          status: NONE
+      node:
+        outage:
+          previous_status: UPGRADING
+          status: COMPLETE
+        pre:
+          previous_status: UPGRADING
+          status: COMPLETE
+        rpms:
+          previous_status: UPGRADING
+          status: FAILED
+      host:
+        begin:
+          previous_status: UPGRADING
+          status: COMPLETE
+    run_scripts:
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/node/upgrades/3/outage/03-node-shutdown-services: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/broker/upgrades/3/pre/04-broker-migrate-datastore-prerelease: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/host/upgrades/3/repo/01-new-repos: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/broker/upgrades/3/pre/02-broker-clear-most-pending-ops: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/broker/upgrades/3/step_lock oseupgrade_3_pre: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/node/upgrades/3/rpms/04-both-yum-update: FAILED
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/node/upgrades/3/pre/02-node-backup-conf-files: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/broker/upgrades/3/step_lock oseupgrade_3_pre done: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/broker/upgrades/3/pre/02-broker-backup-conf-files: COMPLETE
+      /usr/lib/ruby/site_ruby/1.8/ose-upgrade/broker/upgrades/3/outage/03-broker-shutdown-services: COMPLETE
+    number: 3
+    status: STARTED

 ### Structure of `ose-upgrade` ###
+`ose-upgrade` implements a state machine.
+The executable is `./upgrades/bin/ose-upgrade`.
+Aside from parsing options the most important thing is does is call `lib/ose-upgrade/main.rb` which in turn calls `lib/ose-upgrade.rb`.
+Those files implement the majored of the state machine framework.

+From there the main thing to know is that we can implement classes for each type of upgrade.
+For example the `Broker` class tells the framework how to load the scripts under `lib/ose-upgrade/broker/upgrades/`.
+The frame then looks for the `upgrade.rb` script that corresponds to the upgrade version (3 in the example above).
+The `upgrade.rb` script tells the framework about the steps that are needed.
+Those steps correspond to directories under `lib/ose-upgrade/broker/upgrades/$version`.
+Inside those directories are scripts that will be called by the framework.
+The nice thing is that this allows the scripts to be written in virtually any language.
+The scripts themselves are executed in lexical order.

+The state machine keeps track of exit status of each script.
+The scripts themselves must be reentrant.